apache/commons-imaging/README.txt

 Mailing Lists
 -------------

-To get involved with the Apache Commons Sanselan project, start by having a look at our website (link at top of page) and join our mailing lists by sending an empty message to the Apache Commons mailing lists
+To get involved with the Apache Commons Imaging project, start by having a look at our website (link at top of page) and join our mailing lists by sending an empty message to the Apache Commons mailing lists